Sensory Motor Skills: What are they and why are they important?

-Balance – Development of balance is promoted through the use of your vestibular system, present in your inner ear.
+Balance – The development of balance is promoted through the use of your vestibular system, present in your inner ear.
 A higher level of balance has been shown to stimulate the growth and enlargement of neural networks which in turn cause the communication systems to grow and develop.

 Why are sensory motor skills important?

-Sensory-motor skills are the basic foundation for learning.
-These skills are essential to developing the ability to participate in classroom activities and affect academic achievements.
+Sensory motor skills are the basic foundation for learning.
+These skills are essential to develop the ability to participate in classroom activities and affect academic achievements.
 Physical activities promote dual processing of the brain which is the integrated use of both hemispheres of the brain, a critical component for learning.

 How can I support the development of sensory-motor skills in my child?

-Engage in silly play at home by doing animal walks (i.e. bear walk, crab walk) and tumble on the floor to encourage skills that involve both sides of the body.
+- Engage in silly play at home by doing animal walks (i.e. bear walk, crab walk) and tumbling on the floor to encourage skills that involve both sides of the body.